 This is a very official conversation, and I know it's being recorded.
 You're right about the rumor, you're right about that being publicized somewhere, but I'm just giving you a kind of slightly tongue-in-cheek answer for it, if you like.
 Between your door, you get a menu every week.
 And I don't know why, but on my menu they used to have lobster on it.
 Regularly.
 So I would just tick the box.

 [The Ministry of Justice does not comment on the cases of individual inmates, but a spokesperson said lobster has never been served to prisoners at HMP Wandsworth.]

 I see.
 What was your social circle like in prison?

 When I was in prison in London it was like a celebrity hangout.
 People would take a picture of somebody like Chris Huhne [the former Lib Dem MP who served a 62-day sentence for perverting the course of justice] and then use the prison payphone to try and sell it to The Sun.
 I think there was one picture that some crazy lifer took of me with the Credit Suisse rogue trader, Kweku Adoboli.
 Even I was like, "You've gotta delete that."
 You've got two high profile prisoners, an illegal mobile phone in a prison, I was on a laptop...
 I mean, it was just a crazy picture.
 And so I think that got deleted.

-I think Max Clifford was pretty much segregated from day one because, one: he's well known, and two: his offence is too delicate for any of the other prisoners to accept.
-If you go there for [sex offences] people will pick on you, take the piss out of you and give you a hard time.
+I think Max Clifford was pretty much segregated from day one because, one: he's well known, and two: his offense is too delicate for any of the other prisoners to accept.
+If you go there for [sex offenses] people will pick on you, take the piss out of you, and give you a hard time.